-As a result of this fear, many people who suffer from this condition avoid public and open spaces and often confine themselves to places in which they feel safe, such as their home.
-It is not uncommon for people to have difficulty moving away from these places into open spaces.
+As a result of this fear, many people who suffer from agoraphobia avoid public and open spaces and often confine themselves to places in which they feel safe, such as their home.
+It is not uncommon for people affected by this condition to have difficulty moving away from these places into open spaces.

 Although agoraphobia is commonly thought of as a fear of open spaces, this is not clinically accurate when the nature of the condition is properly considered.

-The mostly likely reason for this misconception can be explained by the derivation of the work from ancient Greek.
+The most likely reason for this misconception can be explained by the derivation of the work from ancient Greek.
 Agora is a term that refers to the meeting place of a town or city where people would discuss various issues and includes a number of public places, also described as open.
-Thus, agoraphobia is a fear of these open places, particularly as the victim feels like they are unable to escape.
+Thus, agoraphobia is a fear of these open places, particularly as the affected individual feels like they are unable to escape.

 Any condition that has the potential to inhibit an individual from going outside into the public due to an irrational fear may be responsible for causing agoraphobia.
 These conditions may include:

 - Obsessive-compulsive disorder

 - Social anxiety disorder